For many companies, the past year has been a series of trial and error acclimating to the “great reset.”

 The human resources function is in a unique position to set the expectation for standardized processes in an organization.
 Streamlining tasks and to-do’s for onboarding, employee training, and maintaining knowledge bases ultimately save managers and their team members time in the long run.
 But to do this effectively, your HR team needs SOPs.

-What is an SOP for HR
+What is an HR SOP

 Standard operating procedures (SOPs) provide HR teams with a standardized set of instructions to carry out procedures for attracting and retaining talent, managing employee performances, and implementing company-wide policies at scale.